KarthikKannan1/MUR2027/README.md

 ### Long-Term Improvements

-- Separate safety tasks so they never block logging — e.g. read the sensor, place data in a queue, and let a separate logging task write it later instead of reading and writing to SD card in the same path.
+- Separate safety tasks so they never block logging, e.g. read the sensor, place data in a queue, and let a separate logging task write it later instead of reading and writing to SD card in the same path.
 - Add deadline monitoring.
 - Perform unit tests on APPS in simulation.
 - Measure CPU utilization.